Average Order Value: 6 Highly-Effective Tips

 Shows the smartest product recommendations to your product pages or checkout page.

-You may sell some slow-moving stock, provide recommendations based on the product's attributes and price chosen by the consumer or your own business priorities.
+Your store sells some slow-moving stock, provide recommendations based on the product's attributes and price chosen by the buyer or your own business priorities.
 Believe me - this strategy will boost your sales in seconds!

 4. Next Order Coupon.